REVELATION 8 - 9

 …they refused to repent of their thefts.
 Nothing speaks louder of one’s self-absorption than stealing from one's neighbor.
 My daughter told me that if she wanted to get rid of anything in her neighborhood, all she had to do was to leave it out on the front porch.
 She said she had an old rug they didn't want to pay the garbage men to haul off, so they just put it out on the porch, and sure enough, in short order, it disappeared.
 Stealing is rampant in America today.
-Consumers pay billions of dollars in added costs so that stores can be compensated for their shoplifting loses.
+Consumers pay billions of dollars in added costs so that stores can be compensated for their shoplifting losses.
 Don't you think we are very close to these very dark days that are being prophesied here in Revelation?

 Well, there we have it.
-The second woe (the sixth Trumpet), is past.
+The second woe commenced by the sixth Trumpet is past.
 It will result in the death of one third of earth's remaining sin-hardened peoples.
-And those who are left, will be adamantly refusing to turn from their wickedness.
+And those who are left, will still be adamantly refusing to turn from their wickedness.
 One woe is yet to come.

 Scripture taken from the New King James Version.
 Copyright 1982 by Thomas Nelson, Inc. Used by permission.
 All rights reserved.